Politics of Gujarat: History

-In the 2014 Indian general election, Bharatiya Janta Party projected Narendra Modi as a candidate of Prime Minister.
-BJP retained clear majority first time in center and Narendra Modi become Prime Minister.
+In the 2014 Indian general election, Bharatiya Janta Party projected Narendra Modi as a candidate of prime minister.
+BJP retained clear majority first time in center and Narendra Modi become prime minister.
 So he resigned and yielded power to Anandiben Patel.
 She became the first lady Chief Minister of Gujarat.
 Vijay Rupani succeeded her in August 2016.

 On 11 September 2021, Vijay Rupani resigned from the post of Chief Minister of Gujarat.
 Bhupendra Patel was unanimously elected as the BJP legislative party leader and Chief Minister-elect of Gujarat on 12 September 2021 in the party legislature meeting at Gandhinagar.
 He sworn in as the Chief Minister of Gujarat on 13 September 2021 by Governor Acharya Devvrat.
 The rest of his cabinet was sworn in on 16 September 2021.
 The cabinet includes 10 cabinet ministers and 14 ministers of state, including five ministers of state with independent charge.

+In the 2022 Gujarat Legislative Assembly election, the Bharatiya Janata Party won a super majority of 156 seats, the most ever won by any party in Gujarat's history.
+The Indian National Congress fell to its lowest count in the state for 3 decades, and the Aam Aadmi Party gained five seats.